Winipedia/pyrig/README.md

        def get_additional_resource_pkgs(cls) -> list[ModuleType]:
            """Specify additional resource packages to include.

-           The resources from your_project/dev/artifacts/resources/ are
+           Resources are automatically included from:
+           - your_project/dev/artifacts/resources/ (your project's resources)
+           - All dev/artifacts/resources/ from packages depending on pyrig

-           automatically included.
-Override this to add more resource packages.
+           Override this method only if you need to include additional resource packages beyond the automatic discovery.
            """
            # Example: import your_project.data as data
            # return [data]